giu176/ProtonVPN-auto-NATPMP/README.md

 sudo nano /etc/systemd/system/natpmpc_script.service
 ```

 Save the file with the following content.
-You may modify the service as-needed to better suit your configuration, change `YOURUSER` with the name of the user controlling the script and check if `ExecStart` is the correct path to the script.
+You may modify the service as-needed to better suit your configuration, change `YOURUSER` with the name of the user and check if `ExecStart` is the correct path to the script.
 ```
 [Unit]
 Description=Custom Script for NAT-PMP Control